DiddiLeija/DiddiLeija/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/G2G3AL6D6)

 Also, if you want to support me, you can leave me a tip on Ko-fi (just click the lil' red button above :point_up:).
 I would appreciate anything you can do to support my open source work!
-No one paid me to be a developer (and no one does now), so your support will be my motivation to keep doing what I love!
+No one paid me to become a developer (and no one does now), so your support will be my motivation to keep doing what I love!

 <!---
 DiddiLeija/DiddiLeija is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.